 I focus my efforts on small and mid-sized companies searching for those where the growth prospects are not reflected in the share price.
-I am disciplined about the valuation I am prepared to pay; I baulk at paying over 20x forecast earnings and like companies that are paying a growing dividend.
-I favour companies generating strong cash flow and with low to moderate debt levels.
+I am disciplined about the valuation I am prepared to pay; I don’t like to pay over 20x forecast earnings and favour companies that are paying a growing dividend and have a prospective dividend yield of at least 2.0%.
+I search for companies generating strong cash flow and if not having net cash, then debt levels that is low to moderate.
 Where possible I like to meet management and understand what makes them tick and if they have a decent stake in the business so much the better; our interests are aligned!
-I favour stocks that are beating expectations and earnings forecasts are being upgraded; ultimately I want to be invested in stocks where I have both the potential for share price appreciation from a re-rating and from faster than expected earnings growth. Â Having found a potential investment I look at the share price chart as it can help with timing; so often resistance and support levels work.
+I like companies that are beating expectations and earnings forecasts are being upgraded.
+Ultimately I am looking for the “double whammy” that comes from a re-rating and from faster than expected earnings growth. Â Having found a potential investment I look at the share price chart as it can help with timing; so often resistance and support levels work.
+I size a position based on my assessment of the potential Risk and Reward of the stock.
 I hold between 20 and 30 holdings, making use of investment trusts for overseas or thematic exposure.

 The most important number to me is the return of the Portfolio!
-I try not to get emotionally involved with individual companies; if I cut a holding and it immediately bounces, so be it.
-All that matters is the return of the Portfolio, each week, each month, each year!
+I try not to get too emotionally involved with individual companies; if I cut a holding and it immediately bounces, so be it.
+All that matters is the return of the Portfolio, each month, each year, each decade!

 I invest principally in the UK

 I invest mainly in UK stocks as that is where I have gained my experience.
-There are clearly opportunities to invest in overseas companies, and it is fair to say that through the internet it is now much easier to get the information you need, but I think that for a private investor, such as myself, with limited time resources, it is better not to spread my net too wide.
-For me it makes sense to focus my efforts on a market where I have experience and familiarity.
+There are clearly opportunities to invest in overseas companies, and it is fair to say that it is now much easier to get the information you need.
+I think that for a private investor, such as myself, with limited time resources, it is better not to spread my net too wide.
+For me, it makes sense to focus my efforts on a market where I have experience and familiarity.

-The FTSE 100 Index comprises the largest 100 companies and by value accounts for around 70% of the UK market, The FTSE 250, (the next 250 companies) accounts for about 25% of the market by value and the FTSE Small Cap and FTSE Fledgling the remainder.
+The FTSE 100 Index comprises the largest 100 companies and by value accounts for around 70% of the UK market, The FTSE 250, (the next 250 companies) accounts for about 25% of the market by value, and the FTSE Small Cap, FTSE Fledgling and FTSE AIM, the remainder.

-Over the long term small and mid-cap indices, although more volatile, have significantly outperformed their larger relations.
+Over the medium and long term small and mid-cap indices, although more volatile, have significantly outperformed their larger relations.

 The FTSE 250 is in my view, an excellent hunting ground for companies with good growth prospects and reasonable valuations.
-I invest in FTSE 100 companies when there is a compelling reason, (at the time of writing I hold Melrose Industries and easyJet) and also in smaller companies.
-Small companies can be incredibly rewarding but they are also far more risky as the share price can move violently on little news and it can be difficult to get out when you need to.
+I invest in FTSE 100 companies when there is a compelling reason, (at 25th December 2019, I owned Scottish Mortgage Investment Trust) and also in smaller companies.
+Small companies can be incredibly rewarding but they are also far riskier as the share price can move violently on little news and it can be difficult to get out when you need to.

-The table below shows the breakdown of the JIC Portfolio at 29th October 2015
+The table below shows the breakdown of the JIC Portfolio on 18th January 2021

 I like companies that are valued attractively relative to their rate of profit growth

-In general, I look for companies where the projected PE ratio is around 15x and below and the projected PEG Ratio, (PE Ratio divided by the percentage growth rate in earnings) is below 1.5x, and preferably below 1.0.
+In general, I look for companies where the projected PE ratio is between 10x and 20x and the projected PEG Ratio, (PE Ratio divided by the percentage growth rate in earnings) is below 1.5x, and preferably below 1.0.

-I prefer the projected PE ratio to be below 15x as it gives me some protection should I be wrong.
-A highly rated growth stock may look attractive on a PEG Ratio basis because it is growing rapidly but if that growth unexpectedly falters the share price gets hit twice, once because the earnings per share take a hit and second, because the shares get de-rated to reflect the uncertainty and disappointment.
+I prefer the projected PE ratio to be below 20x as it gives me some protection should I be wrong.
+A highly rated growth stock may look attractive on a PEG Ratio basis because it is growing rapidly but if that growth unexpectedly falters the share price gets hit twice, once because the earnings per share take a hit and second because the shares get de-rated to reflect the uncertainty and disappointment; a reverse double whammy!